Lassie Singers

 The Lassie Singers are an indie-pop band from Berlin-Kreuzberg that was active from 1988 to 1998.
 Their musical style was in between the Hamburger Schule and Neue Deutsche Welle.
 The Lassie Singers have been called the first German girl-band.
 The band's lyrics often use bitter humor to describe clichéd romantic relationships from a feminist perspective.
-For example, popular songs of written by the Lassie singers include: Die Pärchenlüge (English translation: the couple-lie), Mein zukünftiger Exfreund (English translation: My future ex-boyfriend), and Liebe wird oft überbewertet (English translation: Love is over valued).
+For example, popular songs written by the Lassie singers include: Die Pärchenlüge (English translation: the couple-lie), Mein zukünftiger Exfreund (English translation: My future ex-boyfriend), and Liebe wird oft überbewertet (English translation: Love is over valued).

 The Lassie Singers' largest commercial success came with the 1994 single Es ist so schade (English translation: It is too bad), peaking at number 24 in the Austrian Charts.
 They released four studio albums, the first of which was released on Columbia Records; their final three studio albums were released on Dragnet Records, a sub-label of Sony Music Germany.